 The world has changed, of course, in the 12 years since NAFTA took effect.
 Innovation of technology has made the world smaller, political changes have improved and continue to impact the dynamics, and the awakening of China has forever changed the global landscape as well.
-A good trade agreement is one that is not only fair and provides benefits to certain parties, but also gives flexi-
+A good trade agreement is one that is not only fair and provides benefits to certain parties, but also gives flexibility.
+So we appreciate you being here.